 How coral and algae coexist

 They live amicably together until environmental stress disrupts the partnership.
-When this happens, some coral succumb whereas others are capable of shuffling their symbionts, favoring some algae over others depending on water conditions, competition or available nutrients.
+When this happens, some corals succumb whereas others are capable of shuffling their symbionts, favoring some algae over others depending on water conditions, competition, or available nutrients.

 “It’s a messy divorce,” Kenkel said.

 Yet in this breakup, the kids could benefit.
 Kenkel wanted to understand if parent coral could pass along the reshuffled symbionts to its offspring.
 It’s a tricky proposition because the algae exist independent of the cell nucleus and therefore are not part of the nuclear DNA transfer, parent to offspring, during reproduction.

 Scientists at USC and in Australia study coral to learn how they adapt to global warming.
 Credit: University of Southern California.